 - While the cashews are soaking, begin cooking pasta according to package directions.

 - While the pasta is cooking, add nutritional yeast, salt, ground mustard, garlic powder, onion powder and turmeric to a high-powered blender.
-When the cashews are done soaking, drain them and add them to the blender followed by water and lemon juice.
+When the cashews are done soaking, drain them and add them to the blender followed by water, almond milk and lemon juice.
 Blend on high until smooth and creamy, stopping to scrape down the sides as needed.
+If the sauce seems too thin, note that it will thicken upon standing and after mixed with the pasta.

 - When the pasta is done, drain and add to a large bowl or back to the pot, keeping it off the heat.
 Stir in the cashew cheese sauce until well-combined.
 Serve immediately.